 - Once the application is complete, transcripts are reviewed by content faculty to assess the candidate’s fundamental knowledge of the NH content standards.

 - Applicants are interviewed by NHTI TECP Faculty.
-In addition to the structured interview, the TECP Director will discuss the requirements for school districts with regard to former Highly Qualified Teacher (HQT) and current Every Student Succeeds Act (ESSA) as it applies to ESOL and Special Education teachers and will discuss the transcript review results.
+In addition to the structured interview, the TECP Director will discuss the requirements of school districts with regard to Every Student Succeeds Act (ESSA) as it applies to ESOL and Special Education teachers and will discuss the transcript review results.

 - Determination is made regarding acceptance and the applicant is notified of the decision.